Fernadoo/Online-TAPF/README.md

 ### Usage

+Some live demos can be found in the `figs/` folder.

-Run the following to view the manual,
+To run the code, please first view the manual,

 ```bash
 python run_maituan_ta.py -h